Baseboard Alternatives

 While quarter rounds can jazz up a baseboard, they can also be used in lieu of baseboards.
 These pieces of wood will still join the gap between the floor and the wall, and they are usually a bit more flexible, allowing for pleasing visuals at a fraction of the cost.
 They are narrower, so they do not break up the wall as much and create as much dimension, but they still make a difference.

 There are tons of options in terms of materials.
 Wood, metal, and plastic are all available, and you can paint or stain them to compliment any color palette or accent décor.
-This is a really good option if you are trying to be more budget-conscious.
+This is a perfect option if you are trying to be more budget-conscious.

 Peel-and-Stick Decals

-Another really cost-effective option is a sticker decal.
-They are a lot cheaper than buying a ton of wood, lacquer, and the required maintenance of both.
-It is also much easier to change up the style when you can peel it right off and start fresh.
+Another cost-effective option is a sticker decal.
+They are much cheaper than buying a ton of wood, lacquer, and the required maintenance of both.
+It is also much easier to change the style when you can peel it right off and start fresh.
 There are a ton of different finishes and patterns.

 These are usually used in photo staging situations to save money for production.
 Therefore, they are very realistic and look great when applied correctly.
 And they still protect the walls from scuffs and high-traffic mishaps.

-However, you do lose out on covering any gapping that occurs when seasons or weather change.
-The application is much easier than the installment of wooden baseboards, but you do lose out on full protection and some aesthetic appeal depending on the time of the year.
+However, you do lose out on covering any gapping when seasons or weather change.
+The application is much easier than installing wooden baseboards, but you do lose out on full protection and some aesthetic appeal depending on the time of the year.

 Reglet Trim

-The reglet trim is a very modern take on covering the connection between walls and floors.
+The reglet trim is a modern take covering the connection between walls and floors.
 Essentially, it creates the illusion the wall is lifted from the floor, and the shadow that the lift creates hides the edge between the two.
 It’s a piece of the desired material- usually plastic or metal- that sits between the floor and the wall.
-It makes it look like there is about an inch of wall missing, creating an upside-down L shape between the wall and the floor.
+It makes it look like about an inch of wall is missing, creating an upside-down L shape between the wall and the floor.

-While this is not necessarily more cost-effective, it definitely looks clean, modern, and creates a fascinating point of interest in the room.
-You do still run the risk of scuffs and damage, as the gap is not so big that the bottom of the wall could not be bumped or dirtied.
-But, aesthetically, it really does look clean and contemporary.
+While this is not necessarily more cost-effective, it looks clean and modern and creates a fascinating point of interest in the room.
+You still risk scuffs and damage, as the gap is not so big that the bottom of the wall cannot be bumped or dirtied.
+But, aesthetically, it does look clean and contemporary.

 This is also something that can look good throughout the whole house.
 While tile options or some materials do not necessarily look great in all rooms, this one can be a consistent look in every room.

-Painting the underside of the wall a dark color can create a darker shadow that can better hide any inconsistencies if need be.
-Other than that, there is no need for paint or lacquer upkeep, which is less of a headache than some other options in the long run.
-And, changing the paint color of the walls will not require any afterthought since you will not need to match it to any specific wash or accent color.
+Painting the underside of the wall a dark color can create a darker shadow that can better hide any inconsistencies.
+Other than that, there is no need for paint or lacquer upkeep, which is less of a headache than other options in the long run.
+Changing the paint color of the walls will not require any afterthought since you will not need to match it to any specific wash or accent color.

 Flush Base